ahal/hunting-the-shmoo/content/blog/46-advanced-mach-try.md

 ---

-Following up [last week's post](https://ahal.ca/blog/2021/understanding-mach-try/) on some `mach try` fundamentals, I figured it would be worth a posting some actual concrete tips and tricks.
+Following up [last week's post](https://ahal.ca/blog/2021/understanding-mach-try/) on some `mach try` fundamentals, I figured it would be worth posting some actual concrete tips and tricks.
 So without further ado, here are some things you can do with `./mach try` you may not have known about in rapid fire format.